eldoy/waveorb-server/README.md

 Create a server on for example [Vultr VPS](https://vultr.com).
 Add your SSH key there so you can ssh to it without a password.

 Choose Debian 10 as operating system.
+Enable private networking if you need the machine to be connected to from other machines.

 Once it's running, log in to your server via SSH (`ssh root@ip-address`) and run this command:
 ```sh
 curl https://raw.githubusercontent.com/eldoy/waveorb-server/master/install.sh | sh
 ```